top of page

 Another way of categorisation is through learning approaches.
 It is slightly more complicated, so let’s single out the diverse learning approaches.

-The CML refers to the platform type via which the program guides and assesses the whole flow of education.
-It delivers all the fundamental information to obtain knowledge according to the course’s domain and ensures the assessment of education results.
+CML refers to the platform type through which the program guides and assesses the entire educational process.
+It delivers all the fundamental information needed to acquire knowledge within the course’s domain and ensures the assessment of educational outcomes.

 A practical illustration of such a type’s successful solution is Coursera.
-Each platform training comprises materials in various formats, robotised assessments with quizzes, and a comprehensive description of each task within every finished part.
-Coursera has all the features for evaluating studies and management for efficient and productive course completion.
+Each platform's training comprises materials in various formats, robotised assessments with quizzes, and a comprehensive description of each task within every finished part.
+Coursera has all the features for evaluating studies and managing efficient, productive course completion.

 As for the CAI, the system delivers integral data to learners in various formats for individual studying.
-Lingualeo is a globally known market giant that allows people to learn new languages.
+Lingualeo is a well-known global market leader that helps people learn new languages.

 The fixed model represents the study approach in which the same material is learned during the course.
-Platforms like Coursera, Udemy, and Udacity are incorporated into this class.
+Platforms such as Coursera, Udemy, and Udacity are integrated into this model.

-Interactive e-learning allows clients to contact the product through various tests, quizzes, assignments, etc. Such an engaging model boosts the process of learning new skills.
-Codecademy is a great practical example, which offers to get new skills in programming languages.
-Learners can watch guided videos, get tasks to perform, and monitor the outcome right after submitting.
+Interactive e-learning allows clients to engage with the product through tests, quizzes, assignments, and more.
+Such an engaging model boosts the process of learning new skills.
+Codecademy is a great practical example that offers a way to learn new programming skills.
+Learners can watch guided videos, complete tasks, and monitor the outcome right after submission.

 IOL stands for individual material processing on specific topics.
 To illustrate, Khan Academy offers 4000+ thematic guides.